Sliceable White Bread

 Ingredients

-Flour- I use all-purpose flour for this recipe but you can also use bread flour.
-Either one will yield similar results and a wonderful soft texture.
+Flour- I use organic bread flour for this recipe but you can also use all-purpose flour.
+Either one will yield similar results.
+For best results and a wonderfully soft texture, use bread flour.

 Sugar- Use white sugar which adds a touch of sweetness to the bread.

-Butter- I suggest using real good quality butter.
+Butter- I suggest using good-quality butter, not margarine.
 You can use salted or unsalted butter for this recipe.

 Milk- Using whole milk will give the bread a richer flavor but you can also use 2% milk.
 Be sure to use warm milk over hot as hot milk will kill the yeast.

-Yeast- I use dry active or quick active yeast to make the bread rise quicker.
+Yeast- I use active dry yeast or quick active yeast to make the bread rise quicker.
 Make sure to wait a few minutes after adding the yeast to the liquid to ensure it is nice and alive.
+If using a quick active yeast your rise times for the first rise will be reduced by about half.

 Salt- I use sea salt for this recipe but standard table salt is fine too.
 Salt gives the bread a nice flavor.